Magnificent Munich & The Frühlingsfest

 ETIAS (European Travel Information and Authorisation System)

-ETIAS travel authorisation is an entry requirement for visa-exempt nationals travelling to a number of European countries.
-It is linked to a traveller’s passport.
+Starting in end 2026 UK citizens are required to have a travel authorisation to enter 30 European countries for a short stay.
+ETIAS travel authorisation is linked to a traveller’s passport.
 It is valid for up to three years or until the passport expires, whichever comes first.
 If you get a new passport, you need to get a new ETIAS travel authorisation.

 With a valid ETIAS travel authorisation, you can enter the territory of these European countries as often as you want for short-term stays - normally for up to 90 days in any 180-day period.
 However, it does not guarantee entry.
-When you arrive, a border guard will ask to see your passport (and other documents if required) and verify that you meet the entry conditions.
+When you arrive, a border guard will ask to see your passport and other documents and verify that you meet the entry conditions.

 NB - There is no official date for the ETIAS currently confirmed but when it is introduced it will be your responsibility to ensure that you have arranged this.
 We will update everyone when the ETIAS is required with information on how to apply for this online.